WalletScrutiny/WalletScrutinyCom/_hardware/pvtpay.pivot.md

 ## Verdict

 The [Indiegogo page](https://www.indiegogo.com/projects/pvt-pay-the-rise-of-the-pivot/coming_soon) indicates that this product is "coming soon".
-This hardware wallet has not yet been released.
+This hardware wallet has not yet been released but from the scarce material it looks like not featuring any screen, which would make transaction signing problematic.